EN

 • Domain 3: P2PE Solution Management

-• Domain 4: Merchant Managed Solutions (not applicable to 3rd party solution providers)
+• Domain 4: Merchant Managed Solutions (not applicable to third-party solution providers)

 • Domain 5: Decryption Environment